 Total units: 192

-- Prospective applicants wishing to undertake an MEd by Research will need to find a suitable supervisor by contacting the Faculty of Science, Health, Education and Engineering.
+- Prospective applicants wishing to undertake an MEd by Research can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.